-- 1. This planning application is a revised proposal from that which was previously refused at the Council's Planning Committee on 18/09/2013.
+- 1. This planning application was deferred from the Planning Committee meeting on 17 June 2014 to allow for Members to seek advice in relation to the investigation into alleged fraudulent representations submitted at the tiem of the first planning application on the site that was previously refused at the Council's Planning Committee on 18 September 2014.
+The current proposal is a revised application from that which was refused in 2013.
 The revisions that have been made are set out in paragraph 4 below. - 2.
 The proposed development would involve the conversion of the vacant building, most recently used as a library(Use Class D1), into 186sqm of community space (Use Class D1) and five self-contained flats.
 It also seeks consent for the existing hoardings which currently surround the site.
-It is considered that the main planning consideration in relation to the determination of the application are:- - Whether sufficient mitigation is provided for any loss of community or cultural facilities - Whether the proposed residential units provide an acceptable quality of residential accommodation and amenity for future occupiers. - Whether any proposed alterations to the existing building and its surroundings are in keeping

-- with the character and appearance of the existing building and surrounding streetscene and whether they would have an acceptable impact on the amenity of adjoining residents - Whether the proposed development would have an acceptable impact on local highways and parking conditions - Whether the existing temporary hoardings are acceptable - 3.
+It is considered that the main planning consideration in relation to the determination of the application are:- - Whether sufficient mitigation is provided for any loss of community or cultural facilities - Whether the proposed residential units provide an acceptable quality of residential accommodation and amenity for future occupiers. - Whether any proposed alterations to the existing building and its surroundings are in keeping with the character and appearance of the existing building and surrounding streetscene and whether they would have an acceptable impact on the amenity of adjoining residents - Whether the proposed development would have an acceptable impact on local highways and parking conditions - Whether the existing temporary hoardings are acceptable - 3.
 The above is a summary of the main planning considerations affecting the current proposal.
 The application should be determined in accordance with the development plan and any other material planning considerations as set out in this report.